** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 TODAY(0, -1, 0)

-Whenever you need a date&time type of field to be filled in by today's date you can use this function.
-Write TODAY in the Formula Expression of the field type date&time.
-You should check the Editable checkbox “Editable” in the Properties tab of that field, so if needed, the user in the User Portal can change the date of today to some other date.
+Whenever you need a date & time type of field to be filled in by today's date you can use this function.
+Write TODAY in the Formula Expression of the field type datetime.
+You should check the "Editable" checkbox in the Functions tab of that field, so if needed, the user in the User Portal can change the date of today to some other date.

-DATE FORMAT () - returns a text representation of a date input based on the supplied format.
+DATE FORMAT () - A function that returns a text representation of a date input based on the supplied format.

 DATE_FORMAT(ProjectStartDate, 'YY-MM-DD')